seanslma/maki/Azure/Data/HDInsights.md

 # HDInsights
-Hadoop service provided y Azure
+Hadoop service provided by Azure

 ## Hadoop core
 - HDFS: Hadoop Distributed File System is a file system for the storage of big data